-I have always encouraged my students to model, model, model when solving story problems.
+What is your go-to strategy for teaching word problems?
+I have always encouraged my students to model, model, model when solving word problems.
 Modeling is a way for students to make sense of a problem and catch mistakes before they happen.
 Sometimes, what seems like a good answer just doesn't work out once it's drawn as a model.

 Until recently, I really didn't care what kind of model my kids used.
 Drawings, tally marks, symbols: anything was fair game.
 But as we've worked our way through multiplication and into division, I've found myself returning over and over again to the tape diagram.
 It's a nearly fail-proof way to work through a story problem and my students have become problem solving masters!